dhvogel/dhvogel.github.io/blog/understanding-serverless-vpc-access-connectors.md

-# Why Serverless VPC Access exists
+# Understanding GCP Serverless VPC Access

 When I joined the GCP Serverless engineering team in October of 2019, I was assigned to a relatively small part of the system called "Serverless VPC Access" (or sometimes, Serverless VPC Access *Connectors*).
 For some fleeting and blissful time I had no idea what this component did or what purpose it served.
 Because this team turned over frequently, I found it hard to find someone with the full context.
 Over time, I pieced together bits of this story until I had something that made sense to me.
 This is that story.